 Your Right to Make Decisions About Your Care

-Palliative Care Services specializes in pain and symptom management for patients with chronic or life-threatening illness.
+Palliative care is the specialization in pain and symptom management for patients with chronic or life-threatening illness.
 You have the right to be as free as possible of pain and other distressing symptoms, including shortness of breath and nausea.
 You have the right to make decisions about your healthcare, including the right to accept or refuse life-sustaining treatments, such as feeding tubes, breathing machines, dialysis, and CPR, except when restricted by law.

 The Ethics Committee includes doctors, nurses, social workers, ethicists, a hospital administrator, and a hospital chaplain.
 These professionals have expertise in helping to make healthcare decisions and to resolve conflict.
 Their advice often has proven to be helpful.